Tiny-Earth/DemoSite/site/src/summative.md

     What advice would you provide students whose work *does not meet* the criteria to help them move towards *fully meets* the criteria?

-    And what would you say to students to convey why the criteria matters?
+    And what would you say to students to convey why the criteria matters towards the goals of the course and beyond?

     Then, repeat the above questions, choosing a second criteria you would assess this student work on.

     Finally, how could you present this information to students in an effective, equitable, learner-centered way?
-Think about how you would design a holistic or analytic rubric around information like this, then briefly describe your design.
+Think about how you would design a rubric around information like this, then briefly describe your design.

 ### Example of an Inclusive Assessment Tool: Exams without Time Limits